elunna/nerfhack-changelog/README.md

 The **Undead Slayer** has been implemented as a new role, distinct from the Priest.
 This rework includes a fresh quest storyline in which the player must reclaim *The Argent Cross* from *The First Evil*.
 Custom quest levels include the desecrated monastery, haunted catacombs, and The Abyssal Vaults.
 Unlike the divine spellcasting Priest, the Undead Slayer is a dedicated warrior whose sole mission is to purge the undead.

 This version of the Undead Slayer blends old and new mechanics, making it a more challenging role early on but highly rewarding in the endgame.
-Undead Slayers begin with **drain resistance, sickness resistance, and warning against undead.** They start with **slow movement (speed 10)** as they did in SLASH’EM, but they gain to-hit and damage bonuses against undead and demons.
+Undead Slayers begin with **drain resistance, sickness resistance, and warning against undead.** They start with **slow movement (speed 10)** as they did in SLASH'EM, but they gain to-hit and damage bonuses against undead and demons.
 One unique trait is their ability to **completely obliterate zombies, preventing them from leaving corpses.** However, they receive significant alignment and Luck penalties for consuming wraith corpses.
 Their special spell is *Protection*.
-They can be of any alignment and may choose from **human, gnome, elf, dwarf, or dhampir** as their starting race.
+They can be of any alignment and may choose from **human, gnome, elf, or dhampir** as their starting race.

 Undead Slayers also start with a **revenant pup**, a new undead canine with numerous resistances and the ability to phase through walls.
 These creatures do not eat, so they are tamed via `#chat` rather than food.
 Chatting with your pet also increases apport.
 If you take are of your pup it will grow into the powerful revenant hound, a beast comparable in strength to the hell hound.
 In terms of weapon skills, Undead Slayers can now reach **skilled in riding.**

 However, there are several things they *do not* get.
 They **lack stealth, poison resistance, and speed.** They do not receive a guaranteed sacrifice gift or any special techniques.
 Unlike Priests and Knights, they **cannot turn undead.** Additionally, they do not start with a silver pistol or silver bullets, but a new fourth starting kit has been substituted which features a silver short sword and leather cloak.
 While they can reach **expert** in Daggers, they are still **ineffective at multi-throwing.**

-Undead Slayers also face additional challenges, as **undead and demons always spawn hostile.** To support this, wooden stakes and holy wafers have been ported from SLASH’EM.
+Undead Slayers also face additional challenges, as **undead and demons always spawn hostile.** To support this, wooden stakes and holy wafers have been ported from SLASH'EM.
 The wooden stake has been enhanced with **staking mechanics from xNetHack**, allowing for **instakills on vampires**.
 Holy wafers now have the ability to **stop withering.** The quest levels have also been redesigned, drawing inspiration from dNetHack's Binder quest.

-The **new quest artifact** is *The Argent Cross*, an **artifact amulet of reflection** that grants **half spell damage reduction and disintegration/withering resistance** when worn.
+The **new quest artifact** is *The Argent Cross*, an **artifact amulet of reflection** that grants **spell damage reduction, disintegration resistance, and withering resistance** when worn.
 It also acts as an **artifact light source**.
 When blessed, it will periodically activate the `#turn undead` effect without requiring the player to stand still.
 However, if cursed, if your god is angry, or if you are non-chaotic and polymorphed into an evil form, it will instead **aggravate monsters.** The cross follows the same activation timer as clairvoyance, triggering every **15-45 turns** after the last activation.

 The **new quest nemesis** is *The First Evil*, who guards *The Argent Cross* and the *Bell of Opening*.
 This is a **high-level evil shade** with an arsenal of powerful abilities.
-It can cast mage spells and possesses **deadly touch attacks** that **paralyze, slow, freeze, and shock** its foes.
-Additionally, it is highly resistant to various forms of damage, including **cold, disintegration, stoning, sleep, poison, acid, and electricity.**
+It can cast mage spells and possesses **nasty touch attacks** that can paralyze, slow, freeze, and shock its foes.
+Additionally, it is highly resistant to various forms of damage, including cold, disintegration, stoning, sleep, poison, acid, and electricity.

 Other notes:
 * The HP growth for undead slayers has been buffed from their SLASH'EM version to make them more durable.
 * Undead slayers take an alignment penalty for drinking vampire blood.
-* Undead Slayers max skills vary dynamically based on their starting kits.
+* **Undead slayers' max skills vary dynamically based on their starting kits.**
   * Crossbow, spear, long sword, short sword, and whip all default to a max of basic
   * Starting the crossbow unlocks expert skill in crossbow
   * Starting the silver short sword unlocks expert skill in short sword and skilled for long sword